 in the villages of Colnbrook and Poyle.

-Colnbrook & Poyle United Church is situated in the centre of Colnbrook High Street, on the south side.
+Colnbrook & Poyle United Reformed Church is situated in the centre of Colnbrook High Street, on the south side.

-Our Church is a combined Methodist/URC (United Reform Church) rural church with a reputation for its warm Christian welcome, and friendly family-like atmosphere.
+Our Church is a combined Methodist/URC (United Reformed Church) rural church with a reputation for its warm Christian welcome, and friendly family-like atmosphere.
 The building is a small modern church, light and airy, with full central heating.
 We enjoy a varied preaching experience from both ordained and lay preachers, mostly Methodist, with occasional guest preachers from other Christian denominations.

 As part of our outreach programme, we collect groceries for Slough Food Bank.